StanfordVL/behavior/docs/installation.md

     ```
    Then build your Docker container with `docker build . -t my_submission` replacing `my_submission` with the name you want to use for the Docker image.

-4) Download and obtain access to the BEHAVIOR Dataset of Objects (3D assets with physical and semantic annotations)
+4) Download and obtain access to the BEHAVIOR Dataset of Objects (3D assets with physical and semantic annotations).
+If you already did this before, for example because you also installed the repositories, you can skip this step.
+Otherwise:

     a) Accept the license agreement filling the [form](https://forms.gle/GXAacjpnotKkM2An7).
 This allows you to use the assets within iGibson for free for your research.

-    b) You will receive a encryption key (`igibson.key`).
-Move the key into the main folder of this repository `behavior`.

-    c) Download the BEHAVIOR data bundle including the BEHAVIOR Dataset of Objects and the iGibson2 Dataset of scenes from [form]().
+    b) After signing and uploading the agreement, you will get access to the encryption key (`igibson.key`) and a data bundle for BEHAVIOR (`behavior_data_bundle.zip`) including the BEHAVIOR Dataset of Objects and the iGibson2 Dataset of scenes.
+Download both.

-    d) Decompress the BEHAVIOR data bundle into this folder:
+    c) Decompress the BEHAVIOR data bundle into a folder, e.g. `dataset`:
     ```
-    unzip behavior_data_bundle.zip -d behavior
+    unzip behavior_data_bundle.zip -d dataset
     ```
+    e) Place the `igibson.key` in the folder you decompressed the bundle (`dataset` in our example)

+5) You are ready to train and test your solutions, or create a submission to EvalAI.
+See [Section Training and Evaluating][Training and Evaluating Agents with BEHAVIOR]

 If you run into any issues, refer to our [FAQ]() or [contact us](mailto:behavior.benchmark@gmail.com).